Meet the team

 Trustee

-Craig Horner is a senior lecturer in history at Manchester Metropolitan University.
+Craig Horner recently retired as senior lecturer in history at Manchester Metropolitan University.
 His research is in late-Victorian mobility, especially cycling and motoring.

 He has written on early motoring, most recentlyThe Emergence of Bicycling and Automobility in Britainpublished by Bloomsbury in 2021 and edits theannual albumAspects of Motoring History for the Society of Automotive Historians in Britain.